Pebbles (musician): Career

+Reid's cousin is R&B singer Cherrelle who was featured, along with Johnny Gill, on her 1991 hit song, "Always".

 Meanwhile, by the time she began scoring her first solo successes, she and Smith had split.

 In July 1989, Pebbles formed the Atlanta-based production company Pebbitone and founded her own record label, Savvy Records.
 Pebbitone managed TLC, which was signed with her then husband L.A.
 Reid's record label LaFace Records.
 When TLC filed for bankruptcy in 1995, due to Pebbles' alleged mismanagement regarding their funds, the ensuing conflict damaged Pebbles' marriage.
 She divorced Reid, and Pebbitone sued LaFace for $10 million.

 In 1997, Pebbles underwent a religious conversion.
 Under her new stage name "Sister Perri", she founded Women of God Changing Lives (WOGCL) Ministries.
 As an ordained minister, she now preaches and ministers through song.
 In 2008, after a thirteen-year music hiatus, Reid released her fourth album and debut gospel album, Prophetic Flows Vol I & II, which peaked at #12 on the Billboard Gospel Album Chart.
 In February 2011, she was named the executive producer/host of Essence's national R&B search.

 Personal life

 Pebbles has been married five times and has three children.
 Pebbles gave birth to a daughter, Ashley Victoria Winzer, in January 1982.
 Her first marriage was to her daughter's father from 1982 until 1983.
 Her second marriage was to Oakland contractor George L. Smith from 1983 until 1987, and made their home in San Francisco.
-Smith had a daughter, Jennifer (b.
-1972).
-In July 1989, Pebbles married Reid.
+In July 1989, Pebbles married L.A.
+Reid.
 They had one son named Aaron, born in 1990.
 Reid and Pebbles later divorced in 1996.
 In 2000, Pebbles married former MLB player Otis Nixon.
 They divorced in 2004.
-Pebbles married her fifth husband Excel Sharieff in 2012, an administrative law judge.
+Pebbles married her fifth husband Excel Sharieff, an administrative law judge, in 2012.